 Mrs Sandy Pasley BSc, PGDipSc (Otago), MEd (Massey)

 Sandy is Principal of Baradene College of the Sacred Heart in Auckland having previously held senior leadership positions in a number of schools, including as Principal of St Mary’s College in Auckland for almost a decade, Deputy Principal of Birkenhead College on the North Shore, and Head of Science at Waitaki Girls’ High School in Otago.
 Sandy is a former President of the Secondary Principals’ Association of New Zealand, and in that role was involved in a number of major projects at a national level, including the Ministry of Education’s Review of Funding Systems Advisory Group.

 Most Rev Archbishop Paul Martin SM DD, Dip Tchg, STB, BA, BTh

 Archbishop Paul is appointed Coadjutor Archbishop of Wellington and Apostolic Administrator of the Diocese of Christchurch in 2021.
 He was the 10th Bishop of Christchurch and prior to this was the Bursar General for the Society of Mary in Rome.
-Bishop Paul has held a number of leadership roles in schools including as Rector of St Patrick’s College in Wellington, and Deputy Rector of St Bede’s College in Christchurch.
+Archbishop Paul has held a number of leadership roles in schools including as Rector of St Patrick’s College in Wellington, and Deputy Rector of St Bede’s College in Christchurch.
 He was a teacher of English and Religious Education, including at Pompallier College in Whangarei, and spent time at Hato Paora College in Feilding as a member of the Marist Ministry team.
 Bishop Paul has served as a member of a number of Boards of Trustees and Boards of Proprietors of Catholic schools, and was President of the Wellington Secondary Schools Principals’ Association.